jim60105/voice_activity_detector/README.md

 The VAD predicts speech in a chunk of Linear Pulse Code Modulation (LPCM) encoded audio samples.
 These may be 8 or 16 bit integers or 32 bit floats.

 This project now uses the [Silero VAD V5 model.](https://github.com/snakers4/silero-vad/releases/tag/v5.0) The model only supports fixed window sizes: for 8 kHz sample rate, only a 256-sample window is allowed; for 16 kHz sample rate, only a 512-sample window is allowed.
-Sample rates that are a multiple of 16 kHz are also supported.
-The new model also automatically passes part of the previous chunk as context internally to improve detection quality.

 The samples passed to `predict` will be truncated or padded if they are not of the correct length.